NuGet/docs.microsoft.com-nuget/docs/nuget-org/package-readme-on-nuget-org.md

 ## What should my Readme include?

-The information you include in your Readme will vary depending on the type, purpose, and scope of your package.
-It doesn't need be a single comprehensive document for how to use your package, but it should contain the following items at minimum:
+Consider including the following items in your readmes:
-* An introduction to what your package is and what it does.
-What problems does it solve?
+* An introduction to what your package is and does - what problems does it solve?
-* How to get started with your package.
-Are there any specific requirements (framework, project type, OS)?
+* How to get started with your package - are there any specific requirements?
-* A link to comprehensive documentation if applicable.
+* Links to more comprehensive documentation if not included in the readme itself.
-* Code snippets/samples or example images/screenshots.
+* At least a few code snippets/samples or example images.
 * Where and how to leave feedback such as link to the project issues, Twitter, bug tracker, or other platform.
 * How to contribute, if applicable.

+Keep in mind, high quality readmes can come in a wide variety of formats, shapes, and sizes!
+If you already have a package available on NuGet.org, chances are that you already have a `readme.md` file at in your repository that would be a great addition to your NuGet.org details page.

 ## Preview your Readme